zumasys/docs/site/jbase/compilation/single-object-build/README.md

 ### jelf display

 This option allows you to display the meta-data for one or more objects.

-Below is an example of displaying full meta-data information about an object.
+Below is an example of displaying full meta-data information about an object:

 ```
  $ jelf display lib/LaunchTest.so